Pr0gram-Creat0r-1/PyBroom/README.md

 2. clean_functions(): will remove unused functions from the specified file.
 Leave a comment with the function name in your code if you do not want it to be removed.
 Will save a list of used functions to a different file.
 3. clean_classes():

+Notes:
+1. This program is very unfriendly toward comments.
+By calling a clean_this function it will save the uncleaned file (thus with comments).
+But it is uncleaned.
+It will also save a text file of the comments and the line they were found on.
+But it cannot save the cleaned file, with the comments.
+Sorry.

 Credits:

 https://www.geeksforgeeks.org/python-string-find/